 Day 3: Piran – Umag (approx. 35km) Today you will cycle past the vast saltpans of Sečovlje.
 Get there early enough to catch the beautiful morning light.
 From here you head across the border to Croatia and into the heart of Istria, across a slightly hilly terrain to the village of Umag.
 Once a Roman colony, within its town walls and across its gated drawbridge lies a town steeped in history.
 Take a tour through the medieval centre and visit the beautiful city tower.

-Day 6: Porec – Rovinj (approx. 43km) Today you head to Istria’s gem.
-The fjord-alike Limski-channel is also a National Park nature reserve and on the coast you’ll find mussels and oyster farming.
+Day 6: Poreč – Rovinj (approx. 43km) Today you head to Istria’s gem.
+The fjord-like Limski channel is also a National Park nature reserve and on the coast you’ll find mussels and oyster farming.
 Rovinj remains one of the last true Mediterranean fishing ports.
-The high bell tower of the Euphemia Church built on the highest spot of Rovinj is its most noticeable feature, standing proud and dominating the view no matter which direction you approach.
+The high bell tower of the Euphemia Church built on the highest point in Rovinj is its most distinctive feature, standing proud and dominating the view no matter which direction you approach.
 You can also cycle to Zlatni rt (also known as Golden Cape), a peninsula, where you’ll find a park in a nature reserve.

 Day 8: Departure after breakfast or extension of stay.